Open Now

 Step 2

-Take your new trap kit and lay out all the parts.
-Slide the new slip nut over the trap arm, ending with the curve.
-Place the other slip nut on the straight end of the peninsula.
-Make sure the open threads of the buts are facing outwards.
+Lay out all the pieces from your new trap kit.
+Start by sliding the new slip nut over the trap arm, ending with the curve.
+Place another slip nut on the straight side of the peninsula.
+Ensure the open threads are oriented outward.

 The next step is to slide the straight end of the trap arm into the drain opening.
-To ensure it fits correctly, allow space so the trap arm can slide inward and outward through the drainage opening.
+Allow some room for the arm to move easily in and out.

 Slide the nut over the threaded end of the drain opening.
 Leave some room available in case you need to make adjustments.